 One of the reasons why art historians in Europe have shown so little interest in American art before 1945 may lie in the fact that so few of the original paintings can be found in European museums or galleries.
-Beginning with the exhibition A New World.
-Masterpieces of American Painting 1760-1910 (fig. 1) in 1984, several major exhibitions of pre-1945 American art in Europe have changed this situation by providing a welcome chance to see the original paintings.
-The cities and locations of these exhibitions already signal major cultural events: A New World was shown at the Grand Palais in Paris, Bilder aus der Neuen Welt.
-Amerikanische Malerei des 18. und 19.
-Jahrhunderts (fig. 2) at the Schloss Charlottenburg in Berlin in 1988, America.
-Die Neue Welt in Bildern des 19.
-Jahrhunderts (fig. 3) at the Schloss Belvedere in Vienna in 1999, and American Sublime.
-Landscape Painting in the United States 1820-1880 (fig. 4) at the Tate Britain in 2002.
-All of these exhibitions, which had the purpose of getting an often reluctant European public acquainted with American painting of the eighteenth and nineteenth century, were highly successful, both in terms of critical response and popularity with a general audience.
+Beginning with the exhibition "A New World: Masterpieces of American Painting 1760 - 1910" in 1984, several major exhibitions of pre-45 American art in Europe have changed this situation by providing a welcome chance for an encounter with the original paintings.
+The cities and locations of these exhibitions already signal major cultural events: "A New World" was shown at the Grand Palais in Paris, "Bilder aus der Neuen Welt: Amerikanische Malerei des 18. und 19.
+Jahrhunderts" at the Schloss Charlottenburg in Berlin in 1988, "America.
+The New World in 19th-Century Painting" at the Schloss Belvedere in Vienna in 1999, and "American Sublime.
+Landscape Painting in the United States 1820-1880" at the Tate Britain in 2002.
+All of these exhibitions, which had the purpose of getting an often reluctant European public acquainted with American painting of the 18th and 19th century, were highly successful, both in terms of critical response and popularity with a general audience.